 “The College has a very clear vision,” says President Timothy O’Donnell.
 “We stress academics and Catholicism. …We end up attracting a person who hungers for what we are providing.”

 Proudly proclaiming that Catholicism is “the air that we breathe,” the College’s vision statement proclaims, “Only an education which integrates the truths of the Catholic Faith throughout the curriculum is a fully Catholic education.”
 All professors are Catholic and teach all classes with a clear Catholic worldview.
 They annually make a Profession of Faith and take the Oath of Fidelity before the Bishop of Arlington.
 The 15-member governing board, including one priest and Dr. O’Donnell, also takes an annual Oath of Fidelity.

 Nestled in Virginia’s Shenandoah Valley, Christendom is intentionally small, with an undergraduate program at Front Royal, Virginia, and a graduate theology program in Alexandria, Virginia.
-The College is designed to reach a maximum number of 450 residential undergraduates, only about 60 above its current enrollment.
+The College is designed to reach a maximum number of 450 residential undergraduates, only 30 above its current enrollment.

 Dr. O’Donnell has taught at Christendom since 1985 and was named its third president seven years later.
 He has a doctoral-level degree in theology from the Angelicum in Rome, has been a Consultor to the Pontifical Council for the Family since 2002, authored two books, and is host of numerous television programs for the Eternal Word Television Network (EWTN).

 Christendom has been on a path of steady growth, building, and expansion.
 Upcoming planned expansions will include a piazza, two academic buildings, the expansion of St. Lawrence Commons, and a cruciform Gothic Church with a 100-foot tower.